 3- Offshore: These orcas cruise the open oceans and feed primarily on fish, sharks, and turtles.
 They have been seen traveling in groups of up to 60.
 Currently, there is little known about the habits of this population, but they can be distinguished genetically from the residents and transients.
 Female offshores are characterized by dorsal fin tips that are continuously rounded.

-Please consider helping and making a real difference for these beautiful ocean animals by clicking here or the green button below (100% of all proceeds go to help endangered Southern Resident Orcas in the Pacific Northwest).
+Please consider helping by making a real difference for these ocean animals by clicking here or the green button below (100% of all proceeds go to help endangered Southern Resident Orcas in the Pacific Northwest).
 Learn why in the "No Fish, No Blackfish" video (below).
-Thank you!
+Thanks!

 When I was four, just after my father completed his Ph.D. from the University of Chicago, our family moved to Texas.